Skip Ribbon Commands

 The VCE examination timetable is also printed in the VCE Exams Navigator, which must be issued to students by their home school.

-Students with three examinations timetabled on one day
+Students with 3 examinations timetabled on one day

 The VCAA will notify schools of the arrangements made for students with 3 examinations timetabled in a single day during an examination period.

-The VCAA will allow students who have 3 examinations timetabled on a single day to have an additional 10 minutes per hour for the final examination on that day.
+The VCAA will allow students with 3 examinations timetabled on a single day to have an additional 10 minutes per hour for the final examination.
 This can be taken as extra working time or as supervised rest breaks.
 Students are not obliged to use the extra time entitlement and can leave the examination before their revised finish time.

-Students who complete 3 examinations in a single day are entitled to receive a Derived Examination Score (DES) for the third examination.
-These students will not be required to apply for a DES.
+Students who complete 3 examinations in a single day will receive a DES for the third examination.
+These students are not required to apply for a DES.

 To be eligible for additional time and the DES, students must attend all 3 examinations on the day and attempt the questions on the paper to the best of their ability.

-To be eligible for the calculation of a DES, students need to have completed the course of study leading to the examination and have a result for at least one other graded assessment in the same study.
+To be eligible for the calculation of a DES, students must have completed the course of study leading to the examination and have a result for at least one other graded assessment in the same study.

-The DES should be seen as a safety net – not a substitute examination score.
-Many students will, if they apply themselves diligently, exceed or equal their predicted DES in their third examination completed on that day.
+The DES should be considered a safety net.
+If they apply themselves diligently, many students will exceed or equal their predicted DES in their third examination.
 The VCAA will compare each student’s actual examination score and their calculated DES and award the student the higher of the 2.

 Timetable clashes